Moon Knight: Miscellaneous

 The MCU versions of Marc Spector / Moon Knight and Steven Grant / Mr. Knight appear as meet-and-greet characters at Avengers Campus.

-Moon Knight appears as part of the Lego Minifigures theme Marvel Series 2.
+Moon Knight also appears as part of the Lego Minifigures theme Marvel Series 2.

 Moon Knight appears along with Luke Cage and Ghost Rider in the board game Unmatched, as part of its 2022 Marvel-themed set "Redemption Row".